-Illustrates what you might realistically expect and experience when your dream is to build your own bespoke villa on Spain's Costa Tropical.
+Illustrates what you might realistically discover and experience when your dream is to build your own bespoke villa on Spain's Costa Tropical.

 On building a villa on the Costa Tropical by B & K Simmons

-Four years ago now we started our search by looking at the various luxury villas in the area; and while many were of superb quality and finish, with stunning views of the coast, for ourselves there was always something not quite "ticking the boxes" as they say these days.
-Either the room distribution was just not right, or the kitchen too small, not enough bathrooms to bedrooms, or worse some of the bedrooms were too small.
-After the first 6 months dividing our time between the UK and Salobreña we finally, though reluctantly, took a long term villa rental in Monte de los Almendros, that we found through the helpful Jessica at Tropicana Properties, a real estate agency based in the heart of Almuñecar.
+Four years ago now we started our search by looking at the various luxury villas in the area; and while many we visited were of superb quality and finish, with stunning views of the coast, for ourselves there was always something not quite "ticking all the boxes" as they say these days.
+Either the room distribution was just not right, or the kitchen too small, not enough bathrooms to bedrooms, or worse some of the bedrooms were just too small for our purposes.
+After the first 6 months dividing our time between the UK and Salobreña we finally, though reluctantly, took a long term villa rental in Monte de los Almendros, that we found through the very helpful staff at Tropicana, a real estate agency based in the heart of Almuñecar.
 From our new but temporary base, and with three children settled at the International school, we again concentrated our minds - this time to look for that ideal plot to build our house.

-For us, the prime concerns were "breathtaking" sea views, space for a pool, and enough garden for the dogs the children had adopted.
+For us, the prime concerns were "breathtaking" sea views, space for a pool, and enough garden for the dogs our children had adopted.
 We had thought this to be an easy request, but alas, not!
 For us rural land was not an option; we did not want acres to manage in order to build our villa - and so we began to look for urban plots but with the price per square metre here exceeding even London borough prices it was clear that was going to be a hurdle.
 We set a budget of 250,000 Euros for a minimum of 1,000m2 plot of land; and having done much research, deliberately avoided rural or rustic plots.
 After many months of searching for that blank canvas on which to build - Tropicana suggested that we also look at older homes that we could then extend.
-We finally decided to purchase a small one bedroom house built in the 60s with more than 1,200 metres of established [sic] overgrown terraced garden located on an established urbanisation between Almuñecar and Salobreña.
+We finally decided to purchase a small one bedroom house built in the 60s with more than 1,200 metres of established [sic] and overgrown terraced garden located on an established urbanisation between Almuñecar and Salobreña.
 With legal costs and taxes we had little change from 300,000 Euros... that was October 2005.

-Again, with the help of the team at Tropicana Properties sl and our lawyer we were advised to contact a local architect, and with their help too we employed a translator to assist us in getting across the finer details of what we wanted from our new home.
+Again, with the help of the team at Tropicana and our lawyer we were advised to contact a local architect, and with their help too we employed a translator to assist us in getting across the finer details of what we wanted from our new home.
 Things appeared to be going quite well, and after just 4 meetings with the architect the plans and designs were drafted and approved by us.
 Then came the timely process of obtaining the permissions - and in line with new regulations for the construction of urban property in Spain - we soon found that we needed to budget for additional costs we had not factored in to our budget.
 The greatest surprises being the 10 years builders guarantee, which though not obligatory for a private individual's project is now an issue if you need to sell the property in the next 10 years [#1] (cost approx. 8-10,000 Euros), the geo-technical study of the land (5-6,000 Euros), and the new regulations to incorporate environmental issues [#2].
 Not withstanding were the costs of the architects work and also the fees of the town hall for the licence application [#3] and the aval (a refundable security deposit) they claimed from us too.

-10 months on from the initial purchase and we now have our quotations from the various builders and structural engineers; have paid a little over 30,000 Euros for the 10 year guarantee, the architect, part 1 of the licence application and the geo-technical study.
-And our Spanish bank has offered a mortgage to assist us if we want...
+10 months on from the initial purchase and we now have our quotations from the builders and structural engineers; have paid a little over 30,000 Euros to cover the 10 year guarantee, the architect, part 1 of the licence application and the geo-technical study.
+And now our Spanish bank has offered a mortgage to assist us if we want...
 They are offering a structured mortgage where payments are made to us once each stage of the build is complete and signed off.
-This may be helpful if and when we need - but the quotes we have are good and reasonable given the amount re-construction and extension.
-From a small property of just 65 metres built we will have a two storey home of more than 280 metres with pool, terraces, garage, car-port, entertainment room in the basement and a barbecue bar!
+This may be helpful if and when we need - but the quotes we have are good and reasonable given the amount of re-construction and extension.
+From a small property of just 65 square metres built we will have a two storey home of more than 280 square metres with pool, terraces, garage, car-port, entertainment room in the basement and a barbecue bar!

-On November 22 2006 they finally began to clear the garden, to begin the work on the structure and to open up the existing property.
+On November 22 2006 the diggers arrived and they finally began to clear the garden, to begin the work on the structure and to open up the existing property.
 It was now time to start shopping for the fixtures and fittings, doors, tiles or marble, the lists were endless... and yet exciting all the same.
-Under floor heating, heated pool, sockets, phone points, domotics, wifi, all were considered; and eventually factored in as the house progressed and the budget rose.
+Under floor heating, heated pool, sockets, phone points, domotic installations, wi-fi, all were considered; and eventually factored in as the house progressed and the budget rose.

-In September 2007, and despite the long-haul, the raised voices, the odd tantrum, builders mix ups (which were much fewer than I had expected - probably due to the fact that daily my wife and I were on-site for a couple of hours) and the various bureaucratic inspections... we have finally moved in to our dream.
+In September 2007, and despite the long-haul, the raised voices, the odd tantrum, builders mix ups (which were much fewer than my wife and I had expected - and probably due to the fact that each day my wife and I were on-site for a couple of hours) and the various bureaucratic inspections... we have finally moved in to our dream.
 Would we do it again, hard to say.
-But we do have a house that is everything and more than we ever expected, is perfect in almost every way - my wife would have liked higher ceilings - if only to make, even more, the most of those "breathtaking" sea views we have!
+But we do have a house that is everything and more than we ever expected, is perfect in almost every way - my wife would have liked higher ceilings - if only to exagerate, even moreso, those "breathtaking" sea views we have!

 Next month we are going to christen the house and hold a barbecue party.
-We will be sure to invite all our friends at Tropicana - without whose advice, enthusiasm and constant ear bending we would not now have our beautiful bespoke home in the sun made real.
+We will be sure to invite all our friends at Tropicana - without whose imagination, advice, enthusiasm, knowledge and constant ear bending we would not now have our beautiful bespoke home in the sun made real.

 #1 - As of 2007 Spanish banks will no longer offer a full mortgage valuation on any new building that does not have evidence of a 10 year builders guarantee in place at the time of the original construction.